-Not only will it be the year of exciting that exciting new technologies are introduced to the public, it is also the year in which many computer users need to make a decision with far-reaching consequences.
+Not only will it be the year of exciting new technologies that are introduced to the public, it is also the year in which many computer users need to make a decision with far-reaching consequences.

 Please feel free to leave comments below the article to post your opinion on this.
 I'd also like to hear your predictions or certainties for 2014.

 Here are 4 technology certainties for 2014 that will change things around a lot.

 You did not see that one coming, right?
 Windows XP is still used by millions every day, and while the operating system has lost usage share percentages, it is still the second most-used Windows operating system.
 It trails Windows 7 which has established itself as the major desktop operating system ever since it was published in 2009.